mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        By default, if this environment variable is not configured, `NPU_ASD_SIGMA_THRESH=100000,5000`
      -

-For more information on accuracy sensitivity detection, see `Accuracy Sensitivity Detection <https://www.mindspore.cn/tutorials/experts/en/r2.2/debug/sdc.html>`_.
+For more information on feature value detection, see `Feature Value Detection <https://www.mindspore.cn/tutorials/experts/en/r2.2/debug/sdc.html>`_.

 Dump Function
 -------------